Nissan Micra: Markets

 The Japanese model went on sale on 13 July 2010, with the units sourced from Thailand.
 Early models include 1.2L 3-cylinder HR12DE engine, Xtronic CVT with an auxiliary two-speed transmission, Idling Stop (standard on 12X and 12G).

-The Canadian model was announced at the 2014 Montreal Auto Show.
-Imported from Mexico, it is equipped with ducts for rear-seat heating, 60/40 split folding rear seat, heated side mirrors, and front and rear sway bars for the suspension.
+The 2014 Montreal Auto Show announced a Canadian model imported from Mexico, with some of the changes being made, such as featuring a different dashboard design borrowed from the US-spec Versa and a single glovebox instead of an upper one, as well as orange side markers that were implemented into the headlights in order to comply with Canadian safety standards.
+It is equipped with ducts for rear-seat heating, a 60/40 split folding rear seat, heated side mirrors, and front and rear sway bars for the suspension.
 It went on sale as a 2015 model year vehicle.
-Early models include a 1.6-liter four-cylinder engine from the Versa, a 4-speed automatic or 5-speed manual transmission, and 15- and 16-inch wheels.
-The Micra was discontinued in Canada after the 2019 model year.
+Early models include a 1.6-litre four-cylinder engine from the Versa, a 4-speed automatic or 5-speed manual transmission, and 15- and 16-inch wheels.

 Safety

 The Latin American March has ventilated front disc brakes.

 Latin NCAP

-The March in its most basic Latin American configuration with 2 airbags received 2 stars for adult occupants and 1 star for toddlers from Latin NCAP in 2011.
+The March in its most basic Latin American market configuration with 2 airbags received 2 stars for adult occupants and 1 star for toddlers from Latin NCAP 1.0 in 2011.

-The March in its most basic Latin American configuration with 2 airbags, no ABS and no ESC received 3 stars for adult occupants and 2 stars for toddlers from Latin NCAP in 2016.
+The March in its most basic Latin American market configuration with 2 airbags, no ABS and no ESC received 3 stars for adult occupants and 2 stars for toddlers from Latin NCAP 2.0 in 2016.

-The March in its most basic Latin American configuration with 2 airbags, no ABS and no ESC received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP in 2018 (one level above as before).
+The March in its most basic Latin American market configuration with 2 airbags, no ABS and no ESC received 1 star for adult occupants and 2 stars for toddlers from Latin NCAP 2.0 in 2018.